Skip to main content

 5. Optional: add more code samples with their corresponding annotations.

 6. Click Run.
-Semgrep will detect the annotations and validate the rule based on your tests.
+Semgrep detects the annotations and validate the rule based on your tests

 Upon saving, a rule’s visibility is unlisted by default.
-This rule can be shared with anyone through an identifier, even to non-Semgrep Cloud Platform users.
+This rule can be shared with anyone through an identifier, even to non-Semgrep AppSec Platform users.

 A rule can be saved as a private rule, which is visible only to members within an organization.
 You can still share a private rule, but only members of the organization can see it.
 Private rules are a Team/Enterprise tier feature.